Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Methodology

-In contrast to time-domain partitioning approaches such as DSBL \cite{li2023diffusion} and bc-PINNs \cite{mattey2022novel}, the sub-network structure can approximate a wide range of coefficient types, including piecewise constants, stochastic time-varying parameters, spatially heterogeneous fields, and more complex distributions.
-In addition, gws-PINNs flexibly directs learning within the PDE domain using adaptive weighting to suppress instability in regions of high gradient of the solver function and regions of discontinuous parameter variation, which helps to avoid numerical oscillations and overfitting phenomena in the vicinity of these regions, and thus improves the physical consistency between neural networks and real systems.
+In contrast to time-domain partitioning approaches such as DSBL \cite{li2023diffusion} and BC-PINNs \cite{mattey2022novel}, the sub-network structure can approximate a wide range of coefficient types, including piecewise constants, stochastic time-varying parameters, spatially heterogeneous fields, and more complex distributions.
+In addition, GWS-PINNs flexibly directs learning within the PDE domain using adaptive weighting to suppress instability in regions of high gradient of discontinuous parameter variation, which helps to avoid numerical oscillations and overfitting phenomena in the vicinity of these regions, and thus improves the physical consistency between the neural networks and real systems.

-Under observed data from PDE solutions, the main and sub networks respectively output $\hat{u}(\mathbf{x},t)$ and $\hat{\vartheta}_p(\mathbf{x},t)$.
-Physics residuals are constructed using automatic differentiation and refined by adaptive weights to form a final loss for backpropagation.
-Once trained, $\hat{u}(\mathbf{x},t)$ can be used for solution reconstruction and forecasting, while $\hat{\vartheta}_p(\mathbf{x},t)$ can be passed to a Markov switching model for estimating the spatiotemporal switching parameters.
-Overall, an overview of the gws-PINNs framework is illustrated in Figure~\ref{fig0}.
-The gws-PINNs not only extend PINNs with sub-network modeling for variable coefficients but also incorporate gradient-adaptive loss strategies for improved convergence and stability.
-The numerical experiments in the following section demonstrate the framework’s strong performance in parameter inversion tasks for PDEs with spatiotemporal switching coefficients.